mahdip72/E1/README.md

 last_sequence_residue_selector = last_sequence_selector & residue_selector

 # Will yield embeddings for ["AAAAA?C", "MFCC?SEF"] while throwing away embeddings for the boundary tokens
-# for homologous sequences in the second instance.
+# and for homologous sequences in the second instance.
 Can do similar for logits.
 last_sequence_embeddings = [embeddings[i, last_sequence_residue_selector[i]] for i in range(embeddings.shape[0])]
 ```